Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

 `mypy` recognizes this syntax and will understand the type as `TreeHouse`.

-Another situation where forward references can be useful is when a type hint is used before a type is defined.
+Another situation where forward references can be useful is when a type hint is used before a type is defined in a file.
 Here, `TreeHouse` gets defiend after `Yurt`, but `Yurt` uses it in a type hint so it must be a forward reference:

 ```python
 class Yurt: